0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 ## Prerequisites

-* Three machines — one local machine on which you will run the Ansible playbook; two remote machines — one sentry and one validator.
+* Three machines: One local machine on which you will run the Ansible playbook; two remote machines — one sentry and one validator.
 * On the local machine, [Ansible](https://www.ansible.com/) installed.
 * On the local machine, [Python 3.x](https://www.python.org/downloads/) installed.
 * On the remote machines, make sure Go is *not* installed.